voideditor/void-builder/README.md

 The purpose of this VSCodium fork is to run [Github Actions](https://github.com/voideditor/void-builder/actions).
 These actions build all the Void assets (.dmg, .zip, etc), store these binaries on a release in [`voideditor/binaries`](https://github.com/voideditor/binaries/releases), and then set the latest version in a text file on [`voideditor/versions`](https://github.com/voideditor/versions) so Void knows how to update to the latest version.

 The  `.patch` files from VSCodium get rid of telemetry in Void (the core purpose of VSCodium) and change VSCode's auto-update logic so updates are checked against `void` and not `vscode` (we just had to swap out a few URLs).
-These files are applied when the workflow runs and they're almost entirely straight from VSCodium, minus a few renames to Void.
+These changes described by the `.patch` files are applied to `void/` during the workflow run, and they're almost entirely straight from VSCodium, minus a few renames to Void.

 ## Notes